 A boutonniere deformity or buttonhole deformity is an injury to a tendon in one of the fingers, resulting in a deformed shape.
 This usually occurs after an impact to a bent finger.
-See below for more on the causes, symptoms, and treatments of Boutonniere deformity.
+Here we explain the causes, symptoms, and treatments of Boutonniere deformity.

 Boutonniere deformity symptoms